Chapter 3358: STATE COMMUNITY COLLEGES

 (F) Establish within the maximum amounts permitted by law, schedules of fees and tuition for students who are Ohio residents and students who are not;

-(G) Grant appropriate associate degrees to students successfully completing the state community college's programs, and certificates of achievement to students who complete other programs;
+(G) Grant appropriate degrees to students successfully completing the state community college's programs, and certificates of achievement to students who complete other programs;

 (H) Prescribe policies for the effective operation of the state community college and exercise such other powers as are necessary for the efficient management of the college;